Call Downtown Dental Excellence Today!

 Aftercare

 Having a dental crown placed is no excuse to neglect your tooth, nor the teeth surrounding it.
 Remember that the tooth that has had the crown placed still has a natural root.
-It is important to clean your teeth and gums properly to avoid any bacteria or infection to the area around the newly placed dental crown.
-It is also important to care for your overall oral health, to avoid having any more crowns placed in the future.
-This includes brushing, flossing and rinsing out your mouth at least twice a day.
+It is important to clean your teeth and gums properly to avoid any bacteria or infection in the area around the newly placed dental crown.
+It is also important to care for your overall oral health to avoid having any more crowns placed in the future.
+This includes brushing, flossing, and rinsing out your mouth at least twice a day.

 How Long do Crowns Last?

-While the average crown lasts around five to fifteen years, they may last longer if they are properly cared for.
-Some crowns have made it as long as thirty years!
-The longevity of your crown will greatly depend on your oral care, and avoiding foods that may damage the dental crown.
+While the average crown lasts around five to fifteen years, it may last longer if they are properly cared for.
+Some crowns have lasted as long as thirty years!
+The longevity of your crown will greatly depend on your oral care and on avoiding foods that may damage the dental crown.

 Is My Crown Failing?